Skip to main content

 Special category dogs

-Special category dogs are used for public service or assisting people with disabilities.
+Special category dogs are used for public service or to assist people with disabilities.

 Declaration of a special category

-When you register the dog for the first time, apply for the special category.
-You will need proof from the organisation your dog has been registered with.
+When you register the dog for the first time, complete the 'Declaration of a special category dog' form.
+You need to provide proof that your dog is a 'special category' dog from the organisation your dog is registered with.

 Animal Administration